aksommerville/cherteau/README.md

 - [ ] Animate bumping walls.
 - [ ] Karate: Facial expressions.
 - [ ] Karate: Indicator in power meter of required level.
 Or does that expose too much?
+- [ ] Dance off animates choppy native.
+Check `egg_audio_get_playhead`, are we estimating driver buffer position incorrectly?
+- [ ] Is there a flash of random content when launching dance off?
+Or my eyes playing tricks on me...

 - [ ] Itch page.